 Foods with good bacteria.
-Imagine a bustling city on a weekday morning; the sidewalks flooded with people rushing to work or appointments.
-Now imagine this at a microscopic level, and you will have an idea of what the microbiome looks like inside our body.
-Made up of trillions of microorganisms (also called Microbiota or microbes) from thousands of different species.
+Visualize a bustling city on a weekday morning, the sidewalks flooded with people whoosh to work or actions.
+Now, envision this at a microscopic level, and you will have an idea of what the microbiome looks like inside our body.
+It is made up of tons of microorganisms (also called Microbiota or microbes) of thousands of different kinds.

 These include not only microbes but also fungi, parasites and viruses.
 In a healthy person, these “insects” peacefully coexist, most of which are found in the small and large intestines and throughout the body.
 The microbiome is even referred to as a supporting organ as it plays many vital roles in indorsing the proper daily functioning of the human body.
 Below we present ten of the most famous foods that cook cold, thanks to fungi and bacteria.